peppertech/OracleJETWorkshop2019/part1.md

 <img src="images/pic-001.png" alt="alt text" width="500" height="304">
 </td></tr></table>

-**Note:** Make sure you have a JavaScript editor and open the sources created in step 1 above.
+**Note:** Make sure you have a JavaScript editor, such as Visual Studio or Apache NetBeans, and open the sources created in step 1 above.
 Simply using Notepad will not provide the syntax coloring and other JavaScript editor features you need.

 ## Part 2: Develop the Web Component